 Some are creating community solar gardens – centrally located solar power systems which allow individuals to subscribe and purchase energy credits.
 A few cities, St. Louis for example, have pledged to remove fossil fuels completely.
 The support for green energy projects has increased contracting opportunities exponentially.

 Five U.S. cities have switched to 100 percent renewable power over the past decade.
 Aspen, Colorado; Greensburg, Kansas; Burlington, Vermont; Kodiak Island, Alaska; and Rock Port, Missouri, are leaders in renewable energy commitments.
 And, in just this past year, 46 more cities committed to using only clean power sources.

-Solar and wind power are projected to become the cheapest sources of electricity by 2030 and as city leaders embrace sustainability, even more renewable energy projects will be launched.
+Solar and wind power are projected to become the cheapest sources of electricity by 2030 and as city leaders embrace sustainability, even more green energy projects will be launched.
 The contracting opportunities will open doors for firms that specialize in planning, consulting, professional services, financial assistance, construction, engineering and technology.